GiulSposito/advendofcode2021/README.md

-# Advend of Code 2021
+# Advent of Code 2021

 Repo to some of [Advent of Code Challenge 2021](https://adventofcode.com/) puzzles resolved in [R](https://www.r-project.org/).